Sources & attribution

 Where the cases come from

-Every case here is sourced from a public registry or an open-access bulk dataset.
-We do not scrape CanLII; CanLII's terms of use prohibit bulk redistribution.
+Every case here is sourced from open courts or an open-access bulk dataset.
+We do not scrape CanLII; CanLII's terms of use prohibit bulk redistribution. caselaw is independent and not affiliated with any university, the NCA, any court, CanLII, any law society, or any bar-admission body.

 Direct court sources

 - Supreme Court of Canada — published at scc-csc.ca and decisions.scc-csc.ca.
-Decisions are public-domain Crown publications.
+Decisions are published openly by the Court.

 - Federal Court / Federal Court of Appeal — decisions.fct-cf.gc.ca.
-Decisions are public-domain Crown publications.
+Decisions are published openly by the Courts.

 - Tax Court of Canada — decision.tcc-cci.gc.ca.

-- Provincial appellate courts — ontariocourts.ca, bccourts.ca, albertacourts.ca, citoyens.soquij.qc.ca, and equivalents.
+- Provincial appellate courts (roadmap, not yet ingested) — ontariocourts.ca, bccourts.ca, albertacourts.ca, citoyens.soquij.qc.ca, and equivalents.
+Phase 1 is a federal corpus; provincial appellate decisions are the next coverage expansion.

 Open-access bulk dataset (Refugee Law Lab)

-Most of the 100,000+ scraped cases in caselaw · Canada came in via the Refugee Law Lab's open-access bulk dataset, hosted on Hugging Face: refugee-law-lab/canadian-legal-data.
+Most of the 28,000+ imported cases in caselaw · Canada came in via the Refugee Law Lab's open-access bulk dataset, hosted on Hugging Face: refugee-law-lab/canadian-legal-data.

-The Refugee Law Lab is a Pro Bono Students Canada / York University research initiative that mirrors public-domain Canadian legal materials and republishes them as bulk-downloadable datasets to enable access-to-justice research.
+The Refugee Law Lab is a Pro Bono Students Canada / York University research initiative that mirrors openly published Canadian legal materials and republishes them as bulk-downloadable datasets to enable access-to-justice research.

 The dataset includes Supreme Court of Canada (1877–present), Federal Court of Appeal (2001–present), Federal Court (2001–present), Tax Court of Canada (2003–present), Canadian Human Rights Tribunal (2013–present), Refugee Protection Division (RPD), Refugee Appeal Division (RAD), Refugee Law Lab Reporter (RLLR), Social Security Tribunal (SST), and federal legislation/regulations.